 The program runs from May to July during Summer 2020.
 Successful applicants must be willing to work full time on research for 12 weeks during summer, starting on May 6 (Note: participants should not have a part-time job or take classes during the 12 weeks of SURP).
 Participants who are graduating in 2021 typically also commit to completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
 This is one of the requirements for graduation with Research Distinction (for non-Honors students) or with Honors Research Distinction (for Honors students).
 This achievement will be noted on a student's degree and permanent academic record.

 Applications for summer 2020 will be due February 10, 2020.
 A complete application must include

 - A cover letter with your contact information

 - A copy of your OSU Advising Report

 Your essay may also mention if you would like to pursue research in specific areas.
 We will do our best to accommodate preferences, although we can make no guarantees.
-We plan to select and notify applicants after Spring Break.
-Please send your application to:
+We plan to select and notify applicants by March 1.
+Please send or bring your application to: